-Preparing & Creating a Safety Plan

-A safety plan (sometimes known as a crisis plan) can help support you in time of need.

-You might want to help in putting one together.
-When you are well you could do this.
-Think about what you can do to help yourself and get the support from others you might need in a crisis.
-There is no set way for a safety plan.
+Preparing & Creating a Safety Plan Road safety A safety plan (sometimes known as a crisis plan) can help support you in time of need.
+STOP ogether.
+When you are well you could do this ourself and get the support from others you ay for a safety plan.
 The next few pages include examples of what you could include.
 Be prepared just in case!
-Put together a safety plan when you feel in a good frame of mind.
+Put together a of mind. a safety plan when you feel in a good frame

+"I made a safety plan and it really helped!
+I had a list of things to do when I was experiencing a crisis.
+It helped me to focus on something else when those negative feelings really intensified"